rust-lang/rfcs/text/3245-refined-impls.md

 * Each where clause must be implied by the where clauses on the trait itself and/or the associated function in the trait definition, where "implied" is limited to supertrait and outlives relations. _This would be expanded to all [implied bounds] when that feature is enabled._
 * Must not be marked `unsafe` unless the trait definition is also marked `unsafe`.

-When an item in an impl meets these conditions, we say it is a valid refinement of the trait item.
+When an item in an impl meets these conditions, we say it is a _valid refinement_ of the trait item.

 [implied bounds]: https://rust-lang.github.io/rfcs/2089-implied-bounds.html

 ### Using refined implementations

 Refined APIs are available anywhere knowledge of the impl being used is available.
-If the compiler can deduce a particular impl is being used, its API is available for use by the caller.
+If the compiler can deduce a particular impl is being used, its API as written is available for use by the caller.
 This includes UFCS calls like `<MyType as Trait>::foo()`.

 ## Transitioning away from the current behavior